hetida/hdhelpers/README.md

 For dependency management and venv setup, building and publishing, [uv](https://docs.astral.sh/uv/) is used.

 ### Setting up a Development Environment
-First, move to the `runtime/hdhelpers` subdirectory, which contains the hdhelpers package.

-Create a virtual environment with `uv venv`, which you can then find in the `.venv` subdirectory.
-There, uv installs all dependencies defined in `pyproject.toml`.
+1) Create a virtual environment with `uv venv`.
+This will create a hidden `.venv` directory.

-All uv commands that need a python environment will use `.venv`, so you should use it for your development, too.
+2) Activate the virtual environment via `source .venv/bin/activate`
+3) Run `uv sync` to install all dependencies given in pyproject.toml.

-Finally, in case you need to add a new dependency, do so via `uv add <new_dependency>`.
+4) In case you need to add a new dependency, do so via `uv add <new_dependency>`.
 That way, uv finds versions of all dependencies that are compatible with each other.

+### Code Quality
 Once you are done writing your code, including unit tests, use `./run check` to see if your code quality is sufficient.

 To use your local hdhelpers code in a hetida designer development setup, use the nix-shell setup by executing the following commands: